The State of Email Marketing 2015.

 The GetResponse email marketing and online campaign management platform helps entrepreneurs to build up most effective subscriber lists and send high impact newsletters, video emails and follow-up campaigns.
 It offers responsive email design, hundreds of ready-to-use email templates, landing page creator, and useful statistical analysis tools..

-If you’re ready to improve your approach to marketing, try our GetResponse 30-day free trial try our GetResponse 30-day free trial.
+If you’re ready to improve your approach to marketing, sign up for your free GetResponse account.

 How effective is email marketing in 2015?